NaysKutzu/NaysKutzu/README.md

 ### :technologist: About Me :

-I am a Full Stack Developer from `Restia Romaina` but now in `Ausitra Graz`.
+I am a Full Stack Developer from `Restia Romaina` but now I am in `Ausitra Graz`.

 - :telescope: I work at MythicalSystems, AtoroTech as a developer.